MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1802_Release_Notes.md

 > [!NOTE]
 > When drive auto-creation is disabled, the Configuration Manager console may report an error when launching a PowerShell window.

-## How to provide feedback or report issues
-Many of the fixes and improvements described in this document are a result of customer feedback.

-To leave bug reports, file [Product Feedback](/mem/configmgr/core/understand/product-feedback#feedback-for-powershell).
-For feature requests, use [UserVoice](https://configurationmanager.uservoice.com).

 ## Known issues
 The following items are known issues with the Cmdlet Library that are not resolved in this release.